pantheon-systems/documentation/source/_docs/redis.md

 | BusinessXL             |               1024         |
 | Elite                  |               1024         |

-\*Redis is available for development on free Sandbox environments, and is available to development environments on the Basic plan, but will not be available when going Live on that plan.
+\*Redis is available on free Sandbox plans in development environments and will remain through upgrades to any other plan except for Basic.
 See the [Enable Redis](#enable-redis) section above for details about which account types have Redis on Live environments.

 ### What happens when Redis reaches maxmemory?
 The behavior is the same as a standard Redis instance.
 The overall process is described best in the top four answers of [this thread](https://stackoverflow.com/questions/8652388/how-does-redis-work-when-ram-starts-filling-up){.external}, keeping in mind our `maxmemory-policy` is `allkeys-lru`.